Conflict Resolution and the GEF

 The CRC received an initial communication on this matter in July from a coalition of civil society organizations working with indigenous communities with the aim to protect forests and biodiversity along with the rights of indigenous peoples.
 The coalition expressed serious concern about the potential impacts of the project on the lives of the affected indigenous communities and indicated that they wanted to submit a formal complaint.
 The coalition also had been in contact with the Agency implementing the project.

-In December 2018, the Agency mechanism informed the CRC that it has determined that the case is eligible for compliance review, and that they expect to conduct the field mission part of the investigation in the 1st or 2nd quarter of 2019.
+In December 2018, the Agency mechanism informed the CRC that it determined that the case is eligible for compliance review.
 In addition, the mechanism informed the CRC that the project has been suspended owing to an absence of trust between the project management and the indigenous people, as further indicated in documentation relevant to its review process.
+A field investigation has been conducted and a second is planned in December 2019.
 The Agency will continue to keep the CRC updated on status.

 The CRC received a complaint from a person who indicated a suspicion of impropriety or possible corruption in a call for bids from an NGO to provide scientific research support to a GEF-supported project on biodiversity and landscape protection in Madagascar.
 The person alleged that a call for bids had been made with a promise to post the Terms of Reference on a specific website, but the posting did not occur and the deadline was very near.
 The facts and situation led to a suspicion that fair procedures were not being followed.